(Photo courtesy of NetPS Plant Finder)

 Widely used in aquariums and water features, this immersed or pondside plant will eventually grow in large mats, with dainty blue flowers year round; a great groundcover for wet pondside soils; leaves are aromatic when crushed

 Lemon Bacopa features dainty fragrant blue cup-shaped flowers at the ends of the stems from early spring to late fall.
 Its attractive fragrant round leaves emerge chartreuse in spring, turning dark green in colour throughout the season.
-The fruit is not ornamentally significant.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.